WIFT: Q102 returns

 Shortly after the acquisition by First Media, the station reverted to the Q102 moniker and moved out of its longtime home at 80 North Park Place on the outskirts of DuBois.
 The station then moved to a new building shared with the DuBois news office of Johnstown NBC affiliate WJAC-TV, where it remains today.
 Effective January 3, 2017, First Media sold WIFT, WCPA, WQYX, WZDB, and WZDD to Southern Belle, LLC for $4.5 million.

 Bigfoot Country

-On May 30, 2017, WOWQ rebranded as "Bigfoot Country 102.1 & 101.3" (simulcast on WKFT 101.3 FM Strattanvile) under new WIFT calls.
+On May 30, 2017, WOWQ rebranded as "Bigfoot Country 102.1 & 101.3", in part reflecting a new simulcast with WKFT (101.3 FM) in Strattanville; the call sign was changed to WIFT.
+WKFT broke from the simulcast with WIFT in September 2023 to begin simulcasting a classic country format, "Bigfoot Legends", with WWCH.